-One of my favorite activities for outreach are two sheets of beautiful jellyfish photos my lab mate and I put together.
+One of my outreach activities is a guessing game using two sheets of beautiful jellyfish photos my lab mate and I put together.
 Participants are asked to guess the hilarious common names associated with each species, like pink meanies, snotties, sea tomatoes, and blue blubbers.
-Of all the different species, most folks can immediately guess the Egg-yolk Jellyfish, Phacellophora camtschatica.
+Of all the species, most folks can immediately guess the Egg-yolk Jellyfish, Phacellophora camtschatica.

 P. camtschatica are true jellyfish (Class Scyphozoa, Family Phacellophoridae), the only species within the genus and family (Straehler-Pohl et al 2001).
-They are often confused with the Lion’s Mane’s (Family Cyaneidae).
-An easy way to tell the difference (at least to those keeping these animals in the lab) is by the number of lobes, or flaps along the developing ephyrae and medusae; Egg-yolks have 16 lobes that create 16 clusters of tentacles, compared to 8 from Lion’s Mane jellies.
-Egg-yolk jellies can be 60 centimeters in diameter with tentacles 3-6 meters long, which is fairly large for a jellyfish.
+They are often confused with the Lion’s Mane’s jellies (Family Cyaneidae) because of similar coloring and size.
+One distinct difference is the number of lobes, or flaps along the developing ephyrae and medusae; Egg-yolks have 16 lobes that develop into 16 clusters of tentacles, compared to 8 in Lion’s Mane jellies.
+Egg-yolk jellies can be 60 centimeters (~2 feet) in diameter with tentacles 3-6 meters long, which is fairly large for a jellyfish.
 These are temperate water animals that live from the Gulf of Alaska to Chile on the Eastern Pacific coast, as well as within the Atlantic and Mediterranean.
-And that delightful yolk-like middle of the medusa is gonadal tissue, and though usually it is yellow, the color can change with their diet.
-Developmentally, the asexual budding when these jellies are polyps seems to be utilized for changing locations rather than making sibling neighbors, which may be important in blooming dynamics for this species.
-And a developmental fun fact: the buds appear at the midpoint of the stolon rather than at the tips, like that of moon jellyfish.
+The delightful yolk-like middle of the medusa is gonadal tissue, and though usually it is yellow, the color can change with their diet.